Editor’s Note: New York by Rail updated this past blog experience to include current information.

 Throughout the year, Walkway Over the Hudson hosts multiple events.
-One popular event occurring in 2021 is Walkway at Night, which offers the opportunity to enjoy the starry night sky and the lights of the Mid-Hudson Bridge.
-Recently on May 21st, the organization hosted its first Walkway at Night of the season.
-The next Walkway at Night takes place on June 11, 2021 from 9 p.m. to 10:30 p.m.
+One popular event occurring in 2022 is Walkway at Night, which offers the opportunity to enjoy the starry night sky and the lights of the Mid-Hudson Bridge.
+The next Walkway at Night takes place on April 22, 2022, from 8 p.m. to 9:30 p.m.
 There will be 11 Walkway at Night events in 2022.

 Walking down the steps towards track 2, the 8:15 p.m. train to Penn Station blared its horn as the conductor shouted for tickets.
 I boarded the train, reclined my seat and reflected on the day behind me.
 The Greater Walkway Experience was truly unlike anything I’ve ever encountered.
 I can’t wait to visit it again sometime soon.

 Amtrak’s Empire Service, Maple Leaf, Adirondack and Ethan Allen Express lines service the Poughkeepsie Station; an hour and a half ride from Penn Station, and a one-hour ride from Albany-Rensselaer Station.
 The cost is $54 for a round-trip ticket with sufficient advance purchase but the price can vary.
 Free WiFi is available and you can bring small dogs, but there are restrictions and reservations are needed.
 A collapsed, small-wheeled, folding bicycle may be allowed on trains if smaller than 34″x 15″ x 48″.
 Additionally, guests can roll their bikes on the train thanks to Amtrak’s new carry-on bicycle service on the Empire Service and Maple Leaf trains.
 It allows bicyclists to roll their bike onto the passenger coach and hang it on the bike rack – no box or bag is required.